marko-js/marko/docs/components.md

 </div>
 ```

-Any string that represents a valid JavaScript identifier is allowed for the event handler method name and it can be a JavaScript expression.
-The following arguments are passed to the handler method when the event is fired:
+The following arguments are passed to the event handler when the event is fired:

 1.  `...args` - Any extra bind arguments are _prepended_ to the arguments passed to the component's handler method
 2.  `...eventArgs` - The arguments passed to `this.emit()` by the target UI component